 - In your will, name your executor and your successor executor, in case your 1st choice does not want to serve or cannot serve for whatever reason.
 You may also want to list specific powers for your executor, such as:

 - being able to buy, lease, sell, and mortgage real estate;

 - be able to borrow and lend money;

 - to consider various tax options and to act to lessen those taxes, or you can refer to a statutory list provided by state law or to Part 7, Duties And Powers Of Personal Representatives, of the Uniform Probate Code.

-- If you own and operate a business, you must give your executor the power to continue the business or enter into new business arrangements; otherwise the business may be liquidated or sold.
+- If you own and operate a business, give your executor the power to continue the business or enter into new business arrangements; otherwise the business may be liquidated or sold.

 - You may want to specify that your executor does not have to post a bond, especially if your executor is a family member; otherwise the probate court may require your executor to post a bond.

-- When writing a will, you must 1st state your testamentary intent, such as "This is my will."
+- When writing a will, 1st state your testamentary intent, such as "This is my will."
 You may also want to state that any prior wills or codicils are revoked.

 - Itemize your personal property and designate your beneficiaries for each item and name contingent beneficiaries in case your beneficiaries predecease you, or disclaim the gift.

 - For stuff like furniture, use categories instead of specific items.
 Use a general description if the specific item may change before you die, such as my personal car rather than my 2008 Toyota Camry.